Drylands cover art

 About this listen

 In her flat above Drylands' newsagency, Janet Deakin is writing a book for the world's last reader.
-Little has changed her in 50 years, except for the coming of cable TV.
+Little has changed in her 50 years, except for the coming of cable TV.
 Loneliness is almost a religion, and still everyone knows your business.
-But the town is being outmanoeuvered by drought and begins to empty, pouring itself out like water into sand.
+But the town is being outmanoeuvred by drought and begins to empty, pouring itself out like water into sand.
 Small minds shrink even smaller in the vastness of the land.
 One man is forced out by council rates and bigotry; another sells his property, risking the lot to build his dream.
 And all of them are shadowed by violence of some sort - these people whose only victory over the town is in leaving it.©1999 Thea Astley (P)2009 Bolinda Publishing Fiction Literary Fiction

 Editorial reviews